-Postcards for Perec: Two Hundred and Forty-Three Postcards in Real Colour, 1st July – 31st August 2021, Bower Ashton Library, University of the West of England Bristol, UK, curated by Linda Parr.
+Postcards for Perec: Two Hundred and Forty-Three Postcards in Real Colour, 1st July – 31st August 2021, Bower Ashton Library, University of the West of England Bristol, UK, curated, inspired and brought to life by Linda Parr.
 Georges Perec’s 243 postcard messages, dedicated to his friend/writer Italo Calvino, appeared as a long list, without a single image.
 Written in 1978, they were translated into English by John Sturrock in Species of Spaces and Other Pieces, in 1997.
 Constructed with mathematical precision, they describe hedonistic vacations in contrast to the stay-at-home restrictions imposed by the COVID pandemic during which the project was conceived.
 Perec’s holiday-makers travel through alphabets, relaxing and sunbathing, making historic and literary connections on the way, with no mention of the journeys nor the bills.
-The messages seem a little repetitive and formulaic, but as both writers were members of OuLiPo Ouvroir de littérature potentielle; roughly translated: “workshop of potential literature,” it is perhaps not surprising.
-The first clue to unravelling the secrets is to ask why 243?
-The aim of the Perec project was to respond to the texts by making a postcard, adding the missing image to the message, and posting the physical postcard.
+The aim of the Parr’s Perec project was to respond to the texts by making a postcard, adding the missing image to the message, and posting the physical postcard.
 Postcards were offered to the project from twenty-two countries, from Russia to the USA, Finland to the Isle of Wight.
 My postcard text “We’ve just done Dahomey.
 Superb nights.
 Fantastic swimming.
 Excursions on camel-back.
 Will be in Paris on the 15th.” was an à propos linking of a place whose history was built on conquest and slave labour to the ongoing waves of civil protest in the United States, fueled by the murder of George Floyd during his arrest by Minneapolis police officers on May 25, 2020.

 Letters from A Strange Year, curated by Paul Anderson Morrow and Sarah Needham, April 2021, Letters From a Strange Year is an artist’s project concerned with the relationship between artists’ conversations and practice.
 “Letters” and responses were contributed for a touring archive which was initially exhibited at a pop-up exhibition at Vout Vintage in London in 2021.
 The William Blake exhibition at the Tate marked my last trip to London and final visit to a museum in February 2020, when in the UK, we stood literally at the precipice between the world as we knew it, and a global pandemic.
 My contrbution to the project arose from a stack of studies I had been making related to the many spectacular book forms Blake worked with and my ongoing thoughts about A4 paper—standard in my new home—the UK, versus the “letter”size that is the US standard.
 In the first COVID lockdown, adapting to challenges which we could never have anticipated and oft-times doubted we could cope with, many threads of my art paths which were in the germination state took a turn—some were abandoned, some evolved, many were possibly just waiting and resting, as part of me was.
 The poem in my piece extends from my thinking/practice about how we describe where we are both physically and otherwise.
 I use the app “What Three Words” which describes itself as “the simplest way to talk about location” as a launching “place” for a poem, or as marker for a place where I have left an offering.
 The app identifies ones physical location by three unique words.
 The offerings I leave might be to the place itself or a person who might find it.
 It may be tangible as in a artwork, or ephemeral, as in a wish or an intention.
 The piece I contributed to Letters is a love letter written from a place of heartache in the summer of 2020 when some days held burdens I believed were too great to bear when we were pushed right to the edges of our toleration.